aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

 <img src="images/phonebook-empty1.png" alt="Empty phonebook of new tenant" class="img-thumbnail" />

-It's empty because trio tenant has a completely islolated people list.
+It's empty because trio tenant has a completely isolated people list.
-You can add people here, logout and login as different teants (you can login as default tenant for example).
+You can add people here, logout and login as different tenants (you can login as default tenant for example).
 You will see that each tenant has an isolated phone book and can not see other's people.